Skip to content

 Type String Source type for the event Email

-Delivery Method Dropdown Text How is the event going to be delivered to participants Email
+Delivery Method Dropdown Text How is the event delivered to participants Email

 If not already completed on the previous tab, fill the fields from the Advanced tab following the Data Format Table specifications.
 This tab focuses on the MSEL's metadata and style.